anderssandstrom/e3-ecmcPlugin_Advanced/README.md

 ```
 ## PLC functions:
-Custom ecmc PLC-functions can be implemnted in plugins.
-Currentlly the interface supports implementation of up to 32 plc functions.
+Custom ecmc PLC-functions can be implemented in plugins.
+Currentlly the interface supports implementation of up to 64 plc functions.
 Each plc function needs to be defined by the struct "ecmcOnePlcFunc":
 ```
 struct ecmcOnePlcFunc {
   // Function name (this is the name you use in ecmc plc-code)